Remote Working in 2023: do your job from everywhere

 When you’re not limited by geography, you can tap into a much larger talent pool when hiring remote workers.
 This can give companies access to top talent from around the world, which can be a great advantage for businesses.
 At the same time, remote working can provide workers from all over the world the possibility to work regardless of location.

-The limitations of remote working
+What are the limitations of remote working?

 However, there may also be some limits to remote working, at least for certain people and industries.